Oreo Crumble Isopods: Hardy, Bioactive (& Not Very Crumbly)

 We also recommend regularly supplementing with a protein source.

-These are a protein-hungry isopod species, and you’ll see them fight for position on a dried fish or algae disk.
+These are a protein-hungry isopod species, and you’ll definitely see them fight for position on a dried fish or algae disk.
+Alternatively, a nutrient-dense supplemental mix can really help to keep their needs (and appetites) satisfied in a convenient way.

 Breeding